SalesConnection/Caction-Support/docs/Company_Profile_Settings.md

        <img src="img/Company_Profile_Settings_Step_10.png" alt="Company Profile Settings Step 10">
     </p>

-11. Click "OK" and an email will be sent to the varified email.
+11. Click "OK" and an email will be sent to the verified email.
 Click on the link in the email to verify it.

     <p align="center">
        <img src="img/Company_Profile_Settings_Step_11.png" alt="Company Profile Settings Step 11">